jbroadway/elefant/README.md

 Some obvious missing pieces:

 * Permissions/access control
-* Caching (templates are compiled so they'll be opcode-cached) - memcache
+* Caching (templates are compiled so they'll be opcode-cached) - use memcache?
-* RSS/XML/etc parsing - SimplePie
+* RSS/XML/etc parsing - use SimplePie?
 * Search engine
 * Email management
 * Deployment management